davidhund/Contract/Contract.md

 soon as the deposit is received.

 ### Payment terms
+If The Work spans more than 2 months, invoices will be sent monthly.
+Projects shorter than 2 months.
 Once a project is deemed complete, an invoice shall be raised for the remaining 50% of the project cost, along with any other incidental costs (see _Expenses_).
 The remaining balance shall be paid within 14 days of it being invoiced.